alexgpitts/OSUGlider2/README.md

 # Observing Ocean Wave Conditions Capstone Project (CS)

 ## Project Directories
-`./Python`: The python implementatino of our project for on shore calculations <br />
+`./Python`: The python implementation of our project for on shore calculations <br />
-`./C`: The C implementatino of our project to be loaded onto an AUV glider module <br />
+`./C`: The C implementation of our project to be loaded onto an AUV glider module <br />

 ## Overview: